National Lift Tower

 The National Lift Tower (previously called the Express Lift Tower) is a lift-testing tower built by the Express Lift Company (a lifts division of the General Electric Company) off Weedon Road in Northampton, England.
 The structure was commissioned in 1978 with construction commencing in 1980 and was officially opened by Queen Elizabeth II on 12 November 1982.
 It has been a Grade II Listed Building since 1997.

 The tower can be viewed from Arbury Hill, the highest point in Northamptonshire.

 Background

 The site

 The tower is in St James End, west of Northampton town centre.
 The area is named after Northampton Abbey, an Augustinian monastery dedicated to St James, which was founded in 1104–1105.
 When the former Express Lift factory, which included the lift-testing tower, was redeveloped for housing in 1999–2000, excavations were carried out to determine the location and remains of any parts of the abbey.
 A cemetery of c.
 300 burials was excavated during winter 2000–2001.
-The bones were analyzed to determine the health and burial practices in the late-medieval population of Northampton.
+The bones were analysed to determine the health and burial practices in the late-medieval population of Northampton.